mrichar1/jsonapi-vuex/README.md

 ### Actions

 The usual way to use this module is to use `actions` wherever possible.
 All actions are asynchronous, and both query the API and update the store, then return data in a normalized form.
+Every action call's state is tracked as it progresses, and this status can be easily queried (see the `status` getter).

 There are 4 actions (with aliases): `get` (`fetch`), `post` (`create`), `patch` (`update`), and `delete` which correspond to RESTful methods.
 There is also a `getRelated` action which fetches a record's related items.